danielmkarlsson/SuperClean/README.md

 `Quarks.install("https://github.com/danielmkarlsson/SuperClean.git");`

 If you don't have git, then go ahead and get git, when you hopefully get asked to get git, as a consequence of running that line.
 Git is good to have.
 It let's us have version control and install all kinds of neat stuff.
+If you are on a mac then it won't be that huge whole Xcode thing, it'll just be something called Xcode Select which is quite small.

 ## Origins and acknowledgements